Hiking Samaria Gorge

 An uphill hike

-Most visitors walk down from Xyloskalo to Agios Roumeli.
+Most visitors walk down from Xyloskalo to Agia Roumeli.
 It is understandable given the significant altitude difference of over 1,200 metres between the start and end of the trail.
 The reverse hike is also possible, though challenging.
 And there are some hikers who opt for this more strenuous journey.
 These individuals, often heavily laden with backpacks, undertake the challenging climb towards Xyloskalo.
-Choosing this route requires an overnight stay in Agios Roumeli to start early the next morning, enabling hikers to traverse the lower section of the gorge before the heat intensifies and the area becomes crowded with descending tourists.
+Choosing this route requires an overnight stay in Agia Roumeli to start early the next morning, enabling hikers to traverse the lower section of the gorge before the heat intensifies and the area becomes crowded with descending tourists.

 From Agios Romouli to the village of Samaria and back